If your baby keeps waking up at night crying with a wet diaper, then you need to invest in the best overnight diapers for babies.

 Made with thicker materials for more absorbency, and a closer fit and stronger seal for less leaks, overnight diapers are a very different beast than standard day diapers.
-But how do you know what to buy when you're looking for the best diapers for nighttime?
+But how do you know what to buy when you’re looking for diapers for nighttime?
 And what should you be looking for?

 Well read on, and we’ll learn exactly what makes a night time diaper different, and what to focus on when you’re buying them.
 Here’s a quick comparison to get things started:

 Disclosure: The links to Amazon.com within this article are affiliate links.
 As an Amazon Associate we earn from qualifying purchases.
 This does not affect the price nor does it influence the products we feature.

 A diaper is made up of three main layers, which all do specific and important things.

 This is the part of the diaper that’s in contact with your baby’s skin, so this is an incredibly important section because if it isn’t comfortable, then it can cause rashes and skin irritation.

 Because it’s in contact with your baby’s skin, and they’re going to be wearing a nappy for most of, if not all of the day, it should be hypoallergenic, soft, comfortable and breathable.
 It’s also important that it fits right, so that it moves with your baby.
 We’ll explain why in a little bit.

 This is the part that actually soaks up everything that you want soaked up.